 To get rid of purple flowers called wild violet and other weeds with purple flowers like purple dead nettle, be sure to maintain a healthy lush lawn.
 Dense growing turf grass prevents weeds from invading lawns.
 Fill in bare patches of lawn with sod or new grass seed.
 You can prevent weeds from invading flower beds by mulching.
 Once these common weeds take root in your landscape, you can typically rely on a broadleaf herbicide to eradicate them wild violet or any other type of pesky weed like musk thistle or yellow sweet clover.
 Weeds with white flowers or yellow flowers can be as challenging to eradicate as any broadleaf weed.

-One thought on “Weeds with Purple Flowers (Common Lawn Weed Guide)”
+1 thought on “Weeds with Purple Flowers (4 Common Purple Lawn Weeds)”